-This Part deals with all aspects of financial management of the first nation - from planning and budgeting, to controls for management of funds, revenues and expenditures, to rules for borrowing, to management of risks, to financial reporting and finally to management of information and information technology.
+This Part deals with all aspects of financial management of the First Nation - from planning and budgeting, to controls for management of funds, revenues and expenditures, to rules for borrowing, to management of risks, to financial reporting and finally to management of information and information technology.

-DIVISION ONE - FINANCIAL PLANS AND BUDGET
+DIVISION 1 - FINANCIAL PLANS AND ANNUAL BUDGETS

-This Division sets out the requirements for multi-year financial plans and annual budgets and specifies who is responsible for various required activities, how these activities are to be coordinated and when they must be completed.
+This Division sets out the requirements for strategic plans, multi-year financial plans and annual budgets and specifies who is responsible for various required activities, how these activities are to be coordinated and when they must be completed.

-Section 24 (Fiscal Year): Law Standard 13.1 requires the fiscal year of the first nation to be April 1 to March 31 of the following year.
+Section 24 (Fiscal Year): Law Standard 13.1 requires the fiscal year of the First Nation to be April 1 to March 31 of the following year.
 This fiscal year is the same as that for governments in Canada - helping to ensure complementary fiscal planning periods.

-Section 25 (Multi-year plan): satisfies Law Standard 14.0 which requires the first nation to have a multi-year financial plan.
+Section 25 (Strategic Plan): satisfies Law Standard 14.0 which requires the First Nation to adopt and use a strategic plan to further its financial planning decisions.